Recent research shows that more than one-third of people who are recovering from addiction continue to experience chronic physical disease.

 In 2017, over 70,200 people in the country died from a drug overdose, according to the National Institute on Drug Abuse.

-The researchers behind the current study drew from 2017 National Recovery Survey data and developed a sample of more than 2,000 adults in the U.S. who were recovering from substance use addiction.
+The researchers behind the current study drew from 2017 National Recovery Survey

 Of this group, 37 percent had received a diagnosis of one or more of the following health problems: liver disease, tuberculosis, HIV or other sexually transmitted infections, cancer, hepatitis C, chronic obstructive pulmonary disease (COPD), heart disease, and diabetes.